Led Zeppelin: 2020s

-In October 2020, Page released a photo collection called Jimmy Page: The Anthology, confirming a band documentary for the band's 50th anniversary.
-An upcoming documentary film Becoming Led Zeppelin is in post production.
-It is the first time band members have agreed to participate in a biographical documentary.
+In October 2020, Page released a photo collection called Jimmy Page: The Anthology, in which it was confirmed a documentary was in the works for the band's 50th anniversary.
+A work-in-progress version of the documentary film, titled Becoming Led Zeppelin, was screened at the Venice Film Festival in 2021.
+It was the first time the band's members had agreed to participate in a biographical documentary.
+The completed film premiered in IMAX in several countries on 7 February 2025.

-Musical style
+Artistry

 Led Zeppelin's music was rooted in the blues.
 The influence of American blues artists such as Muddy Waters and Skip James was particularly apparent on their first two albums, as was the distinct country blues style of Howlin' Wolf.
-Tracks were structured around the twelve-bar blues on every studio album except for one, and the blues directly and indirectly influenced other songs both musically and lyrically.
+There were tracks structured around the twelve-bar blues on every studio album except for one, and the blues directly and indirectly influenced other songs both musically and lyrically.
 The band were also strongly influenced by the music of the British, Celtic, and American folk revivals.
 Scottish folk guitarist Bert Jansch helped inspire Page, and from him he adapted open tunings and aggressive strokes into his playing.
 The band also drew on a wide variety of genres, including world music, and elements of early rock and roll, jazz, country, funk, soul, and reggae, particularly on Houses of the Holy and the albums that followed.

 The material on the first two albums was largely constructed out of extended jams of blues standards and folk songs.
-This method led to the mixing of musical and lyrical elements of different songs and versions, as well as improvised passages, to create new material, but would lead to later accusations of plagiarism and legal disputes over copyright.
+Page recounted the process, saying "We didn't over-rehearse things.
+We just had them so that they were just right, so that there was this tension – maybe there might be a mistake.
+But there won't be, because this is how we're all going to do it and it's gonna work!"
+This method led to musical and lyrical elements from different songs and versions, as well as improvised passages, being mixed together to create new material—which would also lead to later accusations of plagiarism and legal disputes over copyright.
 Usually the music was developed first, sometimes with improvised lyrics that might then be rewritten for the final version of the song.
 From the visit to Bron-Yr-Aur in 1970, the songwriting partnership between Page and Plant became predominant, with Page supplying the music, largely via his acoustic guitar, and Plant emerging as the band's chief lyricist.
 Jones and Bonham then added to the material, in rehearsal or in the studio, as a song was developed.
 In the later stages of the band's career, Page took a back seat in composition and Jones became increasingly important in producing music, often composed on the keyboard.
-Plant would then add lyrics before Page and Bonham developed their parts.
+Plant then added lyrics before Page and Bonham developed their parts.